Indre-V/teacup-tales-bookshop/README.md

 ### Typography

- [Lora](https://fonts.google.com/specimen/Lora?query=lora) was chosen as the primary font.
+ [Cabin](https://fonts.google.com/?query=cabin) was chosen as the primary font.
-Lora is a modern serif typeface with calligraphic roots that balances traditional elegance with a contemporary touch.
+Cabin is a modern serif typeface with calligraphic roots that balances traditional elegance with a contemporary touch.
 It features slightly rounded letterforms, which give it a friendly and approachable appearance while maintaining excellent readability on both screens and printed materials.

 ### Colour Scheme